sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 ----------------------------------------
 Here we will plot ERP data for a series of 2-D scalp maps representing potential distributions at a selected series of trial latencies.
 Select <span style="color: brown"> Plot → ERP map series → In 2-D</span>.
 In
 the top text box of the resulting [pop_topoplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_topoplot.m) window (below), type the epoch latencies of the desired ERP scalp maps.

 Note that in this or any other numeric text entry box, you may enter any numeric Matlab expression.

-For example, instead of *0 100 200 300
-400 500*, try *0:100:500*.
-Even more complicated expressions, for
-example *-6000+3\*(0:20:120)*, are interpreted correctly.
+For example, instead of *0 100 200 300 400 500*, try *0:100:500*.
+Even more complicated expressions, for example *-6000+3\*(0:20:120)*, are interpreted correctly.

 ![Image:641pop_topoplot.png]({{ site.baseurl }}/assets/images/641pop_topoplot.png)

-The [topoplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m) window (below) then appears, containing ERP scalp maps at the specified latencies.
-Here, the plot grid has 3 columns and 2 rows; other plot geometries can be specified in the gui window above via the '' Plot geometry'' text box.
+The window (below) then appears, containing ERP scalp maps at the specified latencies.
+Here, the plot grid has 3 columns and 2 rows; other plot geometries can be specified in the gui window above via the *Plot geometry* text box.

 ![Image:2dscalpmap.png]({{ site.baseurl }}/assets/images/2dscalpmap.png)